IsmaelSANE/morax-beta/c_landing.md

 		</header>
 		<p>
-      I am a creative photographer and I love playing with colours and lights in photography.<br /> I will allways create a unique atmosphere and catch your "je ne sais quoi" to bring out your best self onto my camera.
+      I am a creative photographer and I love playing with colours and lights in photography.<br> I will allways create a unique atmosphere and catch your "je ne sais quoi" to bring out your best self onto my camera.
     </p>
 	</div>